 The fair value of mortgages and loans is determined by discounting the expected future contractual cash flows using a current market interest rate applicable to financial instruments with a similar yield, credit quality, and maturity characteristics.
 Valuation inputs typically include benchmark yields and risk-adjusted spreads from current internal lending activities or loan issuances.
 Beginning in the fourth quarter of 2022, valuation inputs also include external lending activities or loan issuances from both public and private markets, enhancing the market observability of inputs.
+Beginning in the fourth quarter of 2022, valuation inputs also include external lending activities or loan issuances from both public and private markets, enhancing the market observability of inputs.
 The risk-adjusted spreads are determined based on the borrower's credit and liquidity, as well as term and other loan-specific features.